dissonant-research/example/angr/README.md

 ![](https://raw.githubusercontent.com/dissonant-research/examples/master/angr/angr_time.png)

-"Math is hard!" turned out to be the solution for satisfying the system of linear equations in CheckSolution(), and we were able to determine that using a generic binary analysis tool within a few minutes, as opposed to reverse engineering the equations by hand.
+This is essentially a brute-force solution.
+While CheckSolution() would have taken a while to reverse engineer by hand, it's not strong obfuscation.
+If the author had chosen to use a (cryptographic) hash function on the inputs, then checked the result against a stored hash, this wouldn't have been nearly so easy.

+As you can see above, "Math is hard!" turned out to be the solution for satisfying the system of linear equations in CheckSolution().
 By mapping the ASCII values back into integers, we can run baby-re again and verify the correct values:

 ![](https://raw.githubusercontent.com/dissonant-research/examples/master/angr/solution_ui.png)